Herberton: Education

 Herberton State School is a government primary and secondary (Prep–10) school for boys and girls.
 In 2017, the school had an enrolment of 176 students with 20 teachers (17 full-time equivalent) and 17 non-teaching staff (12 full-time equivalent).
 It includes a special education program.
 The new primary school campus constructed in 1994 is not within Herberton but on Elwyn Phillips Memorial Drive in neighbouring Moomin to the north.
 However, the secondary (7–10) campus remains at the original school site in Grace Street, Herberton.

 Mount St Bernard College is a Catholic secondary (7–12) school for boys and girls at 15 Broadway Street.
 In 2017, the school had an enrolment of 191 students with 34 teachers (32 full-time equivalent) and 31 non-teaching staff (26 full-time equivalent).

-For secondary education to Year 12, the nearest government school is Atherton State High School in Atherton to the north-east.
+For government secondary education to Year 12, the nearest government school is Atherton State High School in Atherton to the north-east.